drderkummer/Software-Engineering-Project/README.md

 ---------

 * Bliss-to-Word-Translater
+  * Speaking aid for peoiple with communicating difficulties
+  * Based on the blissymbols language
+  * User picks symbols and the app ties to create sentences.
+  * The app reads the sentence out loud with text-to-speech
+  * Function to add and remove symbols

 * "Weekend"-Analyzer
   * graphical Analysis of Alcohol-consumption
   * graph is displaying Alcohol level of body at a certain time